 For the better part of 20 years now traditional asset class investing has produced less than stellar returns which led to the introduction of various volatility related products that attempt to turn market volatility itself into a tradable asset class.
 It’s a great concept in theory and certainly one with a lot of potential, however these products are very difficult to understand and even harder to trade effectively.
-When we started trading these products in 2012 they weren’t many doing the same.
+When we launched in 2012 there weren’t many trading in this space.
 Fast forward three years later and it’s becoming fairly commonplace for investors to at least have a little exposure to these products.

 Unfortunately the vast majority of people who have attempted to do so have seen alternating periods of exceptional gains mixed in with quick and substantial losses.

 I don’t just mean amateur traders either.
 Many of our competitors in the volatility space have suffered the same fate.
 They see exceptional returns for extended periods of time when the markets cooperate, only to give most of it back during a few of the short but violent volatility spikes we’ve seen in recent years.
 I won’t call out any of them by name but it won’t take more than a few minutes on Google to find some of the top sites.
 You’ve probably noticed some of the more well known ones lost 40 or even 50% during this latest market crash in August 2015, and several others just stopped updating results or closed down entirely.